alexandercbooth/nblint/README.md

 ![](boss.gif)

-A simple CLI tool to wrap lint to Jupyter notebooks.
+A simple CLI tool to lint to Jupyter notebooks.
 ## Installation
 with pip
 ```bash